 In addition, you are able to get an additional discount of 25% when using BEST for paying trading fees.

 Light verified accounts: they can’t deposit or withdraw anything with credit cards or Zimpler.
-They can only use bank transfer and have a daily limit of 50k€ for deposit and 500k for withdrawal.
+They can only use bank transfers and have a daily limit of 50k€ for deposits and 500k for withdrawals.

 Fully verified accounts:

 NETELLER and Skrill: After successful full verification, the 24-hour limit for NETELLER and Skrill deposits is 10,000 EUR and cannot be increased any further.

 Credit card, iDEAL and Zimpler: After successful full verification, the 24-hour limit for a credit card, iDEAL and Zimpler deposits is 2,500 EUR and cannot be increased any further.